OpenMusicKontrollers/mephisto.lv2/README.md

 * 'open -nW' (MacOS)
 * 'cmd /c start /wait' (Windows)

-Whenever you save the C source, the plugin will try to just-in-time compile and inject it.
+Whenever you save the FAUST source, the plugin will try to just-in-time compile and inject it.
 Potential warnings and errors are reported in the plugin host's log.

 ### License